 Study design

 We report qualitative findings from a larger mixed-methods study conducted in the Rwenzori sub-region in mid-western Uganda where the SMGL project was implemented (11).
-The quantitative arm of the study examined trends in select MNCH indicators (such as maternal and newborn mortality, and institutional deliveries) based on secondary analysis of DHIS-2 data over 10 years (between 2012 and 2021).
+The quantitative arm of the study examined trends in selected MNCH indicators (such as maternal and newborn mortality, and institutional deliveries) based on secondary analysis of DHIS-2 data over 10 years (between 2012 and 2021).
 In this paper, we qualitatively explored the health system factors according to the WHO building blocks which may have contributed to the continuity of maternal and new born health service provision at the sub-national level in Uganda between 2012-2021 following donor transition in the Rwenzori region in Uganda.

 Study context